dangerousfood/turnkey-gov/README.md

 ### 9. Publishing Your DAO to Tally.xyz

-Turnkey Governor includes functionality to publish your DAO to [Tally.xyz](https://www.tally.xyz/), a popular governance platform for DAOs.
+Ungovernable Governor includes functionality to publish your DAO to [Tally.xyz](https://www.tally.xyz/), a popular governance platform for DAOs.

 #### Prerequisites

-1. You must have already deployed your Turnkey Governor and Token contracts
+1. You must have already deployed your Ungovernable Governor and Token contracts
 2. You need to obtain a Tally API token and API key from your Tally.xyz account

 #### Environment Setup